 NAEP also gives questionnaires to teachers, students, and schools that are part of the NAEP sample.
 Responses to these questionnaires provide information about school policies affecting reading instruction, as well as information about schools' resources.

-Nationally representative samples of 213,100 fourth-graders and 168,200 eighth-graders participated in the 2011 National Assessment of Educational Progress (NAEP) in reading.
-See details about participation rates and about sample size and target population.
+Nationally representative samples of 139,100 fourth-graders, 136,500 eighth-graders, and 18,700 twelfth-graders participated in the 2015 National Assessment of Educational Progress (NAEP) in reading.
+See details about participation rates and sample size and target population at grades 4 and 8, and at grade 12.

 The NAEP program does not, and is not designed to, report on the performance of individual students.
-Instead, groups of the student population from representative national samples are assessed.
-For example, NAEP reports results for male and female students, Black students and White students, and students in different regions of the country.
+Instead, groups of the student population that from representative national samples are assessed.
+For example, NAEP reports results for male and female students, Black students and White students, and students attending schools in different types of locations.
 Students are selected using a complex sampling design.

 The Private School Survey (PSS), a survey of all U.S. private schools carried out biennially by the Census Bureau under contract to NCES, served as the sampling frame for private schools.
 While state and district results are based on samples of public schools only, the national results are based on the combined samples of public and private schools.